HenestrosaDev/ios-interview-questions/README.md

 	2. **Create a `URLRequest`** (optional)

-		If you need to customize the request (e.g., set HTTP method, headers):
+		If we need to customize the request (e.g., set HTTP method, headers):

 		```swift
 		var request = URLRequest(url: url)